robertvunabandi/mit-course-match/docs/Dilemma.md

 # Current Dilemmas

+--- None :O?

+# Solved Dilemmas

+## Should it be mandatory to answer all questions?

+### Yes, here's why

+If people know that they don't have to answer all the questions, then it can potentially make them feel more in control and be more willing to take the quiz.

+If we add more questions, then all the answers from before will miss that questions.
+So, it'd make sense to put the answer to that question with a default value just as it would be with questions that are unanswered.
+Basically, this gives the opportunity to add more questions safely, which is better for our needs.
+Some questions will probably be trash.

+Not forcing people to answer a specific number of questions allow us to give higher chances in raffles for those who answer more.

+### No, here's why

+ We need all answered to be as real as possible.
+Letting people not answer questions means that those questions will be answered with a default response.
+This is a missed opportunity at classifying them better.

+---
+**We will have people answer a minimum of 85% of the questions.**

+Those who answer more will have a higher chance at the raffle.

 ## Maximizing training data collection through labelling of response: should we even do this?

 The answers to the questions may change after the person ends up declaring their major.

 The person may have been influenced by the answers to their survey in declaring their major.
 Simply labelling the previous answers prevents us from knowing whether the survey had an influence at all.

+---
+**We will not do this.**

+Of course, not doing this means we will lose a good portion of answers.
+However, even getting something to work is favorable in our case.
+This is blocking us from improving, so this decision is an unblocking one.
+In addition, it will make development faster because we would not have to implement this sketchy delayed email sending.

 ## How to prevent non-MIT to answer this survey or MIT to answer multiple times?

-**We will use MITOpenID connect and have people log in through it.**

-*Can we make people use certificates?
-If so, that'd be a lot nicer.*

 The way this this will work is that after they are done completing their survey, we will prompt them to log in to confirm that they are MIT.
 Once they log in, we have a way to match one set of answer to one individual.

 We will hash the receivable information from MIT OpenID Connect so that we're not able to match a given user's response with a specific user.

-# Solved Dilemmas
+---
+**We will use MITOpenID connect and have people log in through it.**

+This will prevent people from answering twice.

+*Can we make people use certificates?
+If so, that'd be a lot nicer.
+If we can, then we should use this instead.*

 ## How do we maximize the collection of training data?